andreikop/enki/_posts/2014-08-22-Syntax_highlighting.md

 | emacs                  | Immediately                       | Never                                                | Does not parse a code  from the beginning.
 In some cases highlighting is incorrect.
 When scrolling up hangs for about a minute |

 The table shows that Qutepart is the slowest of the tested editors.
 This is predictable because an interpreted dynamically typed language is used and the syntax definitions are interpreted XML files.
 But Qutepart supports very many languages, it never blocks the GUI, it never shows incorrect highlighting.
 These features are more important for real cases.
 For the overwhelming majority of real files a user always sees a highlighted file and doesn't feel any lags.
-So, the current state is quite good and it isn’t worth it to continue Qutepart optimisation.
+So, the current state is quite good and it isn't worth it to continue Qutepart optimisation.

 ### The result
 <img src="http://habrastorage.org/storage2/d25/87a/120/d2587a1206357246e4172df4fb99121a.png"/>